michurin/milisp/README.md

 ### Operations and expressions

 *Operation* is a reference to code, that operates with arguments.
-In Python it is just callable boject.
+In Python it is just callable object.
 In Go it is an interface.
 Here is example on Python (Go flow is the same):

 ```python
 from milisp import evaluate as E, parse as P